 What if I am not satisfied with the response from the Complaints Team?

-If you are still unhappy with our response, you can ask the Independent Complaint Resolution Service (ICRS) to review your complaint.
-The ICRS is independent of us, and you can either tell us that you would like to refer your complaint to them or contact the ICRS directly.
+If you are still unhappy with our response, you can ask the independent reviewer to review your complaint.
+The independent reviewer is independent of us, and you can either tell us that you would like to refer your complaint.
 You must do this within 15 working days of being sent the response from the Complaints Team.

-The ICRS will only be able to investigate your complaint after we have completed all the stages of our complaints procedure.
+The independent reviewer will only be able to investigate your complaint after we have completed all the stages of our complaints procedure.
 They have specific conditions for accepting a complaint, and will decide whether to carry out a full review by considering, among other things, whether: